 Let’s find out what are they, and what’s the main difference.

-A WMS is a specialized solution that manages inventory flow (to, within and out of a distribution center), labor tasks and orders.
+Warehouse Management System (WMS) is a specialized solution that manages inventory flow (to, within and out of a distribution center), labor tasks and orders.
 The main use of the model lies in inventory management, tracking, and control across multiple channels and customers.

-WES is an 'all-in-one' solution, combining some WMS and WCS features.
+Warehouse Execution System (WES) is an 'all-in-one' solution, combining some WMS and WCS features.
 The system is applied for light task management, inventory management, goods picking, and shipping.
 WES works for small and mid-sized retailers, managing the fulfillment to both customers and shops.

 So what system to choose?
 It depends on the way inventory moves through the warehouse.
 For non or low-automated facilities, WMS appears to be the best software solution while highly-automated warehouses can rely on WCS or WES.